Stayl045/stephans-code-journal/README.md

 ## March 23rd Code Journal Notes

+- when setting up a project set it to standard on vue in features turn off the Eslinter

 ### v-on with ref

 - We can use the v-on directive, which we typically shorten to the @ symbol, to listen to DOM events and run some JavaScript when they're triggered.
 The usage would be v-on:click="handler" or with the shortcut, @click="handler".